Introduction

 - Cracks and Holes: Fill any cracks or holes with an appropriate filler, allowing it to dry before sanding smooth.

-Don’t skip priming.
-Select a primer compatible with your storm door’s material; metal doors benefit from a metal primer, while wooden doors require a wood primer.
+- Apply Primer: Select a primer compatible with your storm door’s material; metal doors benefit from a metal primer, while wooden doors require a wood primer.
 Apply the primer in thin, even coats, allowing each layer to dry completely before adding the next for better adhesion and longevity.

 - Wooden Doors: Select either an exterior-grade oil-based or acrylic latex paint.
-Oil-based paints offer a hard, durable finish, while acrylic latex paints are easier to clean and protect the wood from moisture and UV damage.
+Oil-based paints provide a hard, durable finish, while acrylic latex paints are easier to clean and protect the wood from moisture and UV damage.

 - Sandpaper: Use fine-grit sandpaper (220-grit) to prepare the surface for better paint adhesion.